 What are the key considerations for the development of teachers from a Mentoring or Coaching perspective?

-The purpose of this article is to summarise the definitions, look at the roles and intended impact and offer further guidance or suggested exploration.
+The purpose of this article is to summarize the definitions, look at the roles and intended impact and offer further guidance or suggested exploration.

 What is Coaching and Mentoring?